 Additional Costs to Consider

-The price of the lawyer’s services may not be the only cost associated with pursuing a personal injury claim.
-An attorney can walk you through other potential expenses, such as court and filing fees, expert witnesses, investigation costs, copies of records and reports, and administrative fees.
+The price of legal services may not be the only cost associated with pursuing a personal injury claim.
+An attorney can explain other potential expenses, such as court and filing fees, expert witnesses, investigation costs, copies of records and reports, and administrative fees.

 Look for Free Consultations

-While it is important to understand how much an attorney charges, you should also assess the attorney’s experience, track record and your level of personal comfort with them to find the right fit for you.
+While it is important to understand how an attorney charges, you may also consider the attorney’s experience, background, and your level of comfort when deciding whether to proceed.
 Get to know a prospective attorney by scheduling a free initial consultation to discuss your case and fee structures.